alecominotti/oculus/README.md

 ## Oculus v0.1

-The Oculus is a class that lets you create and animate some weird ass shapes.
+The Oculus is a class that lets you create and animate some weird shapes.
-It draws ellipses on the canvas with the help of the popular sin() and cos() functions.
+It draws thousands of ellipses on the screen with the help of the popular sin() and cos() functions.

 **You need to initialize an Oculus object with a boolean value.**
 If is set to ```true```, it will stop drawing after a few seconds (when using the draw() method), by reducing the size of its ellipses.